Azure/azure-sdk-for-java/sdk/cognitiveservices/ms-azure-cs-inkrecognizer/README.md

 ### Create client

-You will need to then create an InkRecognizerClient object as follows:
+You will need to then create an InkRecognizerClient object, an example is as follows:

 ```Java
 InkRecognizerClientBuilder inkRecognizerClientBuilder = new InkRecognizerClientBuilder();